Elizabeth Warren: Political positions

 In April 2019, after reading the Mueller report, Warren called on the House of Representatives to begin impeachment proceedings against Trump, saying, "The Mueller report lays out facts showing that a hostile foreign government attacked our 2016 election to help Donald Trump and Donald Trump welcomed that help.
 Once elected, Donald Trump obstructed the investigation into that attack."

 After the June 24, 2022, ruling in which the Supreme Court overturned Roe v.
 Wade, Warren wrote a New York Times op-ed requesting that President Biden unblock "critical resources and authority that states and the federal government can use to meet the surge in demand for reproductive health services".

 In 2022, Warren voted to advance legislation to codify same-sex marriage into federal law by voting for the Respect for Marriage Act.

 On March 13, 2023, Warren presented a detailed analysis of the collapse of Silicon Valley Bank on March 10, 2023, and provided possible solutions to avoid further bank failures, in The New York Times.

 Warren supports a two-state solution to the Israeli–Palestine conflict.
-In March 2024, she was one of 19 Democratic senators to sign a letter to the Biden administration urging the U.S. to recognize a "nonmilitarized" Palestinian state after the war in Gaza.
+In March 2024, she was one of 19 Democratic senators to sign a letter to the Biden administration urging the U.S. to recognize a "non-militarized" Palestinian state after the war in Gaza.

 Warren has been critical of concentrated animal feeding operations (CAFOs), sometimes called factory farms.
 In 2019, she said she supported a federal moratorium on CAFO construction and expansion, and cosponsored a bill to prohibit the construction of new CAFOs and phase out existing operations by 2040.

+In March 2026, Warren called the U.S. and Israeli war against Iran dangerous and illegal.

+In August 2026, Warren questioned Treasury Secretary Scott Bessent about the U.S. government's intervention in the Japanese yen, seeking information about the Treasury Department's use of the Exchange Stabilization Fund, the size and execution of the transaction, and its legal basis.